Babbiorsetto/backbone-parse/README.md

 If the class name is not specified, then the model will be persisted using the default Backbone Sync (i.e. you'll need to specify a url)

 ### Querying
-Parse.com provides an API to query your data.
+Parse provides an API to query your data.

 backbone-parse provides an easier method for specifying query constraints*.
 All you need is to pass the constraints in ```fetch``` method of ```Backbone.Collection```. e.g.